shawninder/next-manifest-sw-clash/README.md

 ## Current Status

-[test.js](test.js) is an attempt at reproducing the problem programmatically in a test, but in that context everything seems to work.
+[test.js](test.js) is an attempt at reproducing the problem programmatically.
+It seems to produce results similar to manual attemps, though confidence is shaky.

-Yet using `npm start` and inspecting the resulting app reveals that the service worker never actually makes it to "production".
-It is also generated, but not requested by the app.
-The fact that it is created is what makes the test pass, obviating the fact that the test is insufficient...
+Manual test: using `npm start` and inspecting the resulting app reveals that the service worker never actually makes it to "production".
+It is generated, but not requested by the app.

+It seems the code that should request the service worker ends up in `.next/main.js` but not in `.next/static/runtime/main-xxxxxxxxxxxxxxxxx.js`, I'm guessing this is the problem.

 ## Help Wanted

-Obviously, the test I wrote poorly represents the actual results obtained.
-I'm looking for help making the test better represent production behaviour.
+I don't know about the Next.js internals enough to understand why this is happening...
+Any ideas out there?

 ----
 ## create-next-app notes